 Singapore Craft Beer Guide – Bars

 Lets start out with a favourite.
-Tucked away in CBD on Boon Tat Street, this small hangout features 16 taps and 2 fridges stocked with cans and bottles from the whole world.
+Tucked away in CBD on Boon Tat Street, this small hangout features 16 taps and a fridge stocked with cans and bottles from the whole world.
 Their motto shines over the bar, No Stranger Here, which shows in the friendly and personal service.
-Does 10/16oz pours, 10/13oz for high ABV beers and prices (nett) ranges from S$14-19 and does take away for bottles.
-Don’t forget to taste their excellent Asian pub fusion food.
-Happy hour until 7pm on weekdays and all day Monday and Saturday, Tuesdays have S$20 pint + grub offer.
-Have a stamp card for regulars, 1 stamp for every S$50 spent.
+Does 10/16oz pours, 10/13oz for high ABV beers and prices (VAT excl.) ranges from S$14-21 and does take away for bottles.
+Taco Mantra stands for the food, with tacos and burgers among other bar snacks.
+Happy hour until 7pm on weekdays and all day Monday and Saturday.

 Good Luck Beerhouse

-My home turf, located on hip Haji Lane in Arab Quarters a stones throw from Bugis MRT exit E. This cosy, hole-in-a-wall bar in an old shophouse have 12 taps and frequently feature local breweries.
-They also have 3 of their own beer brewed at The General Brewing Co. guest starring now and then.
+My home turf, located on hip Haji Lane in Kampong Glam a stones throw from Bugis MRT exit E. This cosy, hole-in-a-wall bar in an old shophouse have 12 taps whereof a minimum of 6 are from local breweries.
+They also have several of their own beer brewed at The General Brewing Co.
 Couple of fridges filled with bottles and cans adds to the taps, 10% off when you mix and match a 6 pack for take away.
-Other than beer they also serve Dim Sum at newly opened shop across the street as well as coffee.
-Have a stamp card, 1 stamp for every pint, you get 1 half pint after 5 stamps, full pint after 10 and a t-shirt after 15.
+Other than beer they also serve Dim Sum from a shop across the street as well as kopi.

 A well known brand in the craft beer world that sports their own bar in Singapore and I don’t think they need any further introduction.
-The bar recently moved into a shophouse on Purvis Street and with the move they started serving food.
-The best thing with the move is that they lowered the prices which is nett now.
+The bar is housed in a shophouse on Purvis Street.
+Prices are nett and fairly reasonable, though the servings are 20/40cl.
 Bottles start from S$10, really good price for being Singapore.

 If you’re a runner, Mikkeller Running Club hosts runs about once a month, just buy a MRC shirt and you’re in the club.
 Big focus on foremost Danish beer from Mikkeller themselves, Amager and To Øl.
 Bottles are also available for take away.

-A collaboration between the Hong Kong brewery Young Master and the head chef Vinny.
+One of Hong Kong’s most famous breweries, Young Master, is behind this stunning looking bar on the ever so hip Keong Saik Road.
 This craft beer bar and restaurant serves a long line up of Young Master beers, both a standard line up as well as special brews.
-There are also other breweries on tap here, the Hong Kong brewery Heroes is one that is as standard as Young Master on tap.
+There are also other breweries on tap here, specially other Hong Kong breweries like Hero.
 Don’t forget to try out their High balls and cocktails.
+Prices have historically been quite high, but has now been lowered to more reasonable levels.
+Don’t miss the daily HH.

 The Good Beer Company

 Way out in the west at Kent Ridge is this bottle shop slash taproom.
 8 taps with reasonably priced beer and 10 fridges filled with bottles and cans.
-Not worth the trip here though unless you work or live in the area, if you do then it is an excellent place to replace your stock.
+Not worth the trip here though unless you work or live in the area.
+If you do come out here then it is an excellent place to replace your stock.

 TAP Craft Beer Bar

 Possibly the cheapest craft beer bar in Singapore, where all pints cost S$10++.
 Half pints are S$8++.
-TAP have 2 locations in Singapore, one at Capitol Piazza and one in Robertson Quay.
-20 taps are on rotation, although they have beers from world wide, it seems like the focus are on American beers.
-I don’t complain!
-They serve good, although maybe not too healthy, pub food.
-TAP has a stamp card where you get a free pint after 10 pints, only valid for 3 months from first stamp though.
+TAP have 3 locations in Singapore, Raffles City, One Raffles Link and one in Robertson Quay.
+20 taps are on rotation, although they have beers from around the world, it seem like the focus are on American beers.
+They serve a good variety of pub food, pasta etc.

 A popular bar along Discovery Walk at 313@Somerset.
 They serve mainly Japanese craft beer with 8 taps and a wide selection of bottles, THE place in Singapore for your Japanese cravings.
 The kitchen serves up some amazing Japanese curry (best in town?) and yakitori.
 Make sure to come by early, there are different pricing for the draft beer depending on time.
 HH from opening until 6pm, 6-8pm and then regular price from 8pm until closing.